iteratio-com/Exchange/HWG_SMS_Notifications/README.md

-# Active Radius Check using pyrad

-Sending HWG Notifications via Post Request
+# Sending HWG Notifications via Post Request

 This is for HWG-sms-Gw3 Modems, like https://www.hw-group.com/support/how-to-send-sms-via-hwg-sms-gw3